Followers

 The Result

-During the siege, some 400 American soldiers held off more than two thousand British troops and 250 ships.
+During the siege, about 400 American soldiers held off more than two thousand British troops and 250 ships.
 The Americans suffered over 250 killed and wounded and lost the fort.
-But the time and resources expended by the Howe brothers to take the fort and control the Delaware enabled Washington to deploy his army to White Marsh and ultimately get to the safety of winter quarters at Valley Forge where a new American army was born.
+However, the time and resources spent by the Howe brothers to capture the fort and control the Delaware allowed Washington to move his army to White Marsh and ultimately reach the safety of winter quarters at Valley Forge, where a new American army was formed.

 A new American army would emerge from